Shashank01k/Shashank01k/README.md

 - 🌱 I’m trying to learn DSA with [Java](https://www.java.com/en/).
 - 🔭 I’m currently working on **some of my side projects :P**
 - 👯 I’m looking to collaborate on **anything free and open source**
-- 💬 Ask me about PHP, LARAVEL, and Mysql.
+- 💬 Ask me about PHP, LARAVEL, and MySQL.
 - 📫 How to reach me **19167shashankpandey@gmail.com**
 - ⚡ Fun fact: I spend almost 30 minutes surfing new things on the internet daily.
 I love to keep myself updated!!